-Your DCS100, DCS50 and DT402 series throttles together can read back the configuration variable values programmed into your decoders.
-Since you must use the programming track for this, DT402 and DT402Rs must be plugged in to LocoNet to read back CV and their values.
-The DT402D can read back while not plugged in.
+Your DT500 series throttles together with a compatible command station can read back the configuration variable values programmed into your decoders.

+Since you must use the programming track for this, DT500s must be plugged in to LocoNet to read back CV and their values.
+The DT500D can read back while not plugged in.